hvpachisia/chicago_transport_crime/README.md

 library(rsconnect)
 ```

-All data sets needed to replicate the analysis are provided in the `data` folder in the repository.
+All data sets needed to replicate the analysis are provided in the `data_collection` folder in the repository.
 For updated data for future analysis of crime, please check out the [Chicago Data Portal for crime.](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data)